openmm/openmm-ml/doc/userguide.md

 ## Supported Models

 OpenMM-ML supports models created with a number of packages.
-For each one we list the supported model names (the first argument to the `MLPotential` constructor, as well as additional arguments that can be passed to the constructor and to `createSystem()`.
+For each one we list the supported model names (the first argument to the `MLPotential` constructor), as well as additional arguments that can be passed to the constructor and to `createSystem()`.

 ### MACE